 The collection includes works by renowned artists such as Pablo Picasso, Rembrandt, and Monet.
 It also has an impressive selection of European pottery from the 16th to 19th centuries.
 You can also find ancient sculptures from Egypt, Greece, Rome, and the Far East.

-There are also several temporary exhibitions throughout the year, so make sure to check the website for updates.
-The Museum Kunstpalast is open everyday except Monday, with hours varying based on the time of year.
+There are also several temporary exhibitions throughout the year, so check the website for updates.
+The Museum Kunstpalast is open every day except Monday, with hours varying based on the time of year.

 12. Classic Remise Düsseldorf